CharlesChiuGit/Logseq-Hugo-Template/README.md

 ### Why GitHub Pages?

-You can host your website directly from your GitHub repo and it cost you nothing.
+You can host your website directly from your GitHub repo, and it cost you nothing.

 ---